ptsefton/chordprobook/README.md

 formatted song charts to PDF,
 HTML, and word processing doc formats.
 You can convert a direcotry full of files to a single book, or a set of song-sheets.

+NOTE: Unlike most chordpro software this does not display chords above the text (not yet anyway).
+Displaying chords inline is more compact and it's good enough for Rob Weule and the [Ukulele Club Songbook](http://katoombamusic.com.au/product/ukulele-club-songbook/) it's good enough for me.

+## TODO

+Chord charts for various intruments
+Better doco
+Maybe a GUI?
+Probably not.

 ## Audience

 This is for people running a unix-like operating system who know how